 Doherty, now 27, was the first uniformed officer to re spond to a plainclothes officer's request for assistance to apprehend a man who was acting agitated and was yelling at drivers.

-Doherty said he first en countered Webster in an alley be tween two buildings, identified himself as a police officer and shouted, "Show me your hands."
-He said Webster fled in stead and he followed.
+Doherty said he first en countered Webster in an alley be tween two buildings, identified himself as a police officer and shouted, "Show me your hands.

 As they rounded a corner, Doherty said, Webster wheeled and began firing.